SELF-Technology/self-chain-public/docs/index.md

 The world's first AI-powered blockchain consensus mechanism that uses distributed intelligence for validation.

 ### Quantum-Secure Architecture
-Built from the ground up with post-quantum cryptography, ensuring security against future threats.
+Built with post-quantum cryptography that continuously evolves to address emerging quantum threats.

 ### True Decentralization
 No corporate servers, no single points of failure - just a pure peer-to-peer network.